 Post-herpetic neuralgia (PHN)

 Perhaps the most severe shingles complication, post-herpetic neuralgia (PHN) is much more likely to affect older people who develop shingles.
-It’s a major contributor to disability later in life, according to a study from 2009.
+It’s a major contributor to disability later in life, affecting every second person aged 85.

 PHN is long-term nerve pain in the area where the rash first appeared.
-The CDC estimates that between 10 and 18 percent of people with shingles go on to have PHN.
+The Centers for Disease Control and Prevention (CDC) estimates 10–18% of people with shingles go on to have PHN.

 Vision loss

-If shingles develops near an eye, early treatment is vital.
+If shingles develop near an eye, early treatment is vital.
 Shingles in the eye is called ophthalmic herpes zoster, and it can cause scarring and vision loss.
-About 10 to 20 percent of all shingles cases involve one or both eyes.
+As many as 20% of all shingles cases involve one or both eyes.

 Dementia